tankche1/compsci682-fa20.github.io/setup.md

 See [Google Cloud Tutorial](http://compsci682-fa18.github.io/gce-tutorial/)

 ### Working locally
-**Installing Anaconda:**
+**Installing Conda:**
-We recommend using the free [Anaconda Python distribution](https://www.anaconda.com/download/), which provides an easy way for you to handle package dependencies.
+We recommend using the free [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda Python distribution](https://www.anaconda.com/download/), which provides an easy way for you to handle package dependencies.
 Please be sure to download the Python 3 version, which currently installs Python 3.6.
 We are no longer supporting Python 2.

-**Anaconda Virtual environment:**
+**Conda Virtual environment:**
-Once you have Anaconda installed, it makes sense to create a virtual environment for the course.
+Once you have Conda installed, it makes sense to create a virtual environment for the course.
 If you choose not to use a virtual environment, it is up to you to make sure that all dependencies for the code are installed globally on your machine.
 To set up a virtual environment, run (in a terminal)

 `conda create -n cs682 python=3.6 scipy imageio matplotlib jupyter`